-- smaller than the size of the smaller of the two gauge collections OR - larger than the size of the larger of the two gauge collections so that
+\bullet smaller than the size of the smaller of the two gauge collections beyond since a collection cannot be at the same time larger than the larger of the two gauge collections and smaller than the smaller of the two gauge collections.
+So, here again, we will just sat OR

-Here we don't have to say whether AND BOTH or BUT NOT BOTH since a collection cannot be at the same time larger than the larger of the two gauge collections and smaller than the smaller of the two gauge
+• larger than the size of the larger of the two gauge collections a.

-- 2. We now discuss the paper representation in some generality. - a.
 We start with two gauge-numerators, x_1 and x_1 , that is with the numerators of the number-phrases that represent the two gauge collections.
-One of the gauge numerators has of course to be smaller than the other and so, for the sake of convenience, we shall call let
+One of the gauge numerators has of course to be smaller than the other and so, for the sake of convenience, we shall call let so that